RafaelaAfferri/ETL-fsharp-project/README.md

 - xUnit + Microsoft.NET.Test.Sdk + coverlet: unit testing

 ## Optional Requirements Checklist

-[X] Read input data from a static file on the internet (HTTP)

-[X] Save output data to a relational database (SQLite)

-[X] Join input tables before Transform (inner join in F#)

-[X] Organize the ETL as a .NET project

-[X] Document functions with docstrings

-[X] Additional output with average revenue and taxes by month/year

-[X] Complete tests for pure functions

-- Read input data from a static file on the internet (HTTP)
+- Read input data from a static file on the internet (HTTP) ✅
     -   Implemented in Reader module with `remoteOrdersUrl` and `remoteItemsUrl` and selected in Main.
-- Save output data to a relational database
+- Save output data to a relational database ✅
     - Implemented in `Writer.writeOrderTotalsToSqlite` using SQLite.
-- Join input tables before Transform (inner join in F#)
+- Join input tables before Transform (inner join in F#) ✅
     - Implemented in `HelperFunctions.calculation.buildOrderSummaries` by filtering items to allowed order IDs and aggregating.
-- Organize the ETL as a .NET project
+- Organize the ETL as a .NET project ✅
     - Implemented as separate projects: ETL (library), Main (console app), ETL.Tests (tests).
-- Document functions with docstrings
+- Document functions with docstrings ✅
     - XML docstrings (`///`) across modules; docs enabled in ETL project.
-- Additional output with average revenue and taxes by month/year
+- Additional output with average revenue and taxes by month/year ✅
     - Implemented in `HelperFunctions.calculation.CalculateAverageAmountByMonthYear` and `CalculateAverageTaxesByMonthYear`, written by `Writer.writeAveragesByMonthYear`.
-- Complete tests for pure functions
+- Complete tests for pure functions ✅
     - Implemented in ETL.Tests covering conversion, filters, aggregation, join, and monthly averages.